Abhibhagat1407/serverless_taskmaster/README.md

 - After successful execution of the ` serverless deploy ` we will get the endpoint, copy that endpoint, and open it on the web browser you will see the output of your code.

 ![alt text](file:///home/abhishek/Pictures/Screenshots/Screenshot%20from%202023-12-15%2018-50-18.png)

+#### How is security managed in the serverless framework?
+API Gateway is connected to the Lamda function  and in the API Gateway there is authentication and authorization.
+Also, we can manually set up or attach the authorizer.
+That is why it has strong security inbuilt.